Edward VIII: Reign

 Edward's unorthodox approach to his role also extended to the coinage that bore his image.
-He broke with the tradition that the profile portrait of each successive monarch faced in the direction opposite to that of his or her predecessor.
+He broke with the tradition that the profile portrait of each successive monarch faced in the direction opposite to that of their predecessor.
 Edward insisted that he face left (as his father had done), to show the parting in his hair.
 Only a handful of test coins were struck before the abdication, and all are very rare.
-When George VI succeeded to the throne he also faced left to maintain the tradition by suggesting that, had any further coins been minted featuring Edward's portrait, they would have shown him facing right.
+When George VI succeeded to the throne, he also faced left to maintain the tradition by suggesting that, had any further coins been minted featuring Edward's portrait, they would have shown him facing right.

 On 16 July 1936, George Andrew McMahon produced a loaded revolver as Edward rode on horseback at Constitution Hill, near Buckingham Palace.
-Police spotted the gun and pounced on him; he was quickly arrested.
+Police spotted the weapon and pounced on him; he was quickly arrested.
 McMahon alleged at his trial that "a foreign power" had approached him to kill Edward, that he had informed MI5 of the plan, and that he was merely seeing the plan through to help MI5 catch the real culprits.
-The court rejected the claims and sent him to jail for a year for "intent to alarm".
+The court rejected the claims and sentenced him to a year in prison for "intent to alarm".
 It is now thought that McMahon had indeed been in contact with MI5, but the veracity of the remainder of his claims remains debatable.